What is domestic abuse?

-DVA can include, but is not limited to any of the following types of abuse:
+Domestic abuse can include, but is not limited to any of the following types of abuse:

-DVA also includes so called 'honour' based violence such as female genital mutilation and forced marriage.
+It also includes so called 'honour' based violence such as female genital mutilation and forced marriage.

 Who does it affect?

-Anyone can be a victim of domestic violence and abuse - regardless of their gender, age, race, social group, disability, or sexuality.
+Anyone can be a victim of domestic abuse - regardless of their gender, age, race, social group, disability, or sexuality.
 It can start at any time in a relationship and happen once every so often or on a regular basis.

-How do I report domestic violence and abuse?
+How do I report domestic abuse?

-L&Q encourages residents to get in touch if they are affected by domestic violence and abuse so that they can receive the right help, support and advice.
+L&Q encourages residents to get in touch if they are affected by domestic abuse so that they can receive the right help, support and advice.
 There are also a number of independent organisations that can offer appropriate advice and support - you'll find some of these listed below.